Active motility and wetting cooperatively regulate liquid-liquid phase separation: Abstract

 \section{Abstract}

-Liquid--liquid phase separation of aqueous two-phase system (ATPS) is fundamental across physical and biological sciences.
+Liquid--liquid phase separation of aqueous two-phase system is fundamental across physical and biological sciences.
 While well understood for passive systems, how this process is regulated by active agents such as motile bacteria remains largely unexplored.
-By combining experiments on \textit{Pseudomonas aeruginosa} in a prototypical dextran--polyethylene glycol ATPS with hydrodynamic simulations, we show that the interplay between bacterial activity and interfacial wetting gives rise to a robust sequence of nonequilibrium morphologies, including self-spinning droplets, elongated droplet chains, branched capillary-like clusters, and highly deformed droplets.
-We find that activity plays a dual role in coarsening kinetics: it suppresses coarsening through hydrodynamically driven, activity-induced droplet rotation, yet accelerates it when dextran is the minority phase, where wetting-mediated attraction governs bacterial aggregation.
-These findings reveal a generic physical mechanism through which motility and wetting cooperatively control phase-separation dynamics, offering new physical insight into activity-regulated LLPS and suggesting strategies for engineering ATPS morphology using active agents.
+By combining experiments on \textit{Pseudomonas aeruginosa} in a dextran--polyethylene glycol mixture with hydrodynamic simulations, we show that the coupling between bacterial activity and interfacial wetting converts active motion into mechanically effective interfacial stresses, giving rise to a robust sequence of morphologies, including self-spinning droplets, elongated droplet chains, and branched capillary-like clusters.
+We find activity plays a dual role in coarsening kinetics: it suppresses coarsening through activity-induced droplet rotation enabled by interfacial wetting, yet accelerates it when dextran is the minority phase, where wetting-mediated attraction drives aggregation.
+To validate this activity--wetting coupling in a biological context, we demonstrate that biofilm-associated proteins act as interfacial ``wetting glue,'' promoting bacterial clustering even in dilute suspensions.
+Our findings establish activity--wetting coupling, rather than activity or wetting alone, as the physical principle by which active motility regulates pattern morphology and coarsening dynamics, providing a general framework for bacterial community formation.